-The Agile workforce collaborates to ideate and deliver quickly and as one, identifying needs, failing fast and succeeding quickly in ways.
+The agile workforce collaborates to ideate and deliver quickly and as one, identifying needs, failing fast and succeeding quickly.

 The great leaders of today realise that everyone in a company can and must contribute to a culture of continuous creative innovation if they are to respond to the shifting challenges of 21st Century business.

 With all this in mind it should come as no surprise that Steelcase research found that 72% of people at work today believe their future success depends on their ability to be creative.
 And yet the same research points to a consistent failure of employers to provide the right conditions for creativity to thrive.